b-kwizera/alu-higher_level_programming/python-input_output/README.md

-4-from_json_string.py: function that parses JSON string to Python object 5-save_to_json_file.py: function that saves Python object to file as JSON 6-load_from_json_file.py: function that loads Python object from a JSON file
+4-from_json_string.py: function that parses JSON string to Python object 5-save_to_json_file.py: function that saves Python object to file as JSON 6-load_from_json_file.py: function that loads Python object from a JSON file 7-add_item.py: adds arguments to list and saves to add_item.json using JSON functions